 The Interventionist is a grant-funded position.
 Title IA is a federal grant awarded to schools based on census poverty levels.
 It is designed to close the achievement gap of underserved populations.
 The Title IA Interventionist works with Title IA eligible students in the areas of Reading, Writing, and/or Math.

 These interventionists focus on serving secondary students who are demonstrating academic behaviors that are a barrier to earning credits toward graduation.
 Interventions are primarily focused on relational capacity, organization, and focus on life skills that will lead to academic success.

-Oakridge Upper Elementary has a part-time Success Coach, Laura Whipple, who believes each child deserves to be healthy, safe, engaged, supported and challenged.
+Oakridge Upper Elementary has a part-time Success Coach who believes each child deserves to be healthy, safe, engaged, supported and challenged.
 The Success Coach support individual students, small groups, and building systems through the application of schoolwide positive behavior student supports (PBIS), restorative justice practices, and multi-tiered systems of support (MTSS) through the lens of our Whole Child Model and MyAlliance community partners.

 ESL, Homeless, and At-Risk Student Specialist

 The District ESL (English as a Second Language) and At-Risk Student Specialist responsible for providing direct services to the district’s K-12 English language learners, including ensuring that regulations are met and that ESL students are supported appropriately in their academic and language acquisition development.
 This position also involves providing the necessary interventions to positively impact the education of the Oakridge K-12 at-risk student population including homeless children (McKinney-Vento).

 Our School Safety/Security Specialist establishes school security services that include the following: